 MORGAN WALLACE; INSTRUCTOR

-Morgan’s passion for yoga quickly developed after herfirst class in 2006.
+Morgan’s passion for yoga quickly developed after attending her first class in 2006.
 At the time, she was a competitive dancer and hoped that yoga would help her maintain her flexibility.
-She immediately fell in love with the practice and began attending classes as often as possible.
-Desiring to deepen her understanding of yoga and to share her love of the practice, Morgan made the decision to become certified as a yoga teacher.
-In the summer of 2007 Morgan began her training and moved to the world-renowned Kripalu Yoga Center.
-Under the guidance of Brahmani Liebman and Jashoda Edmunds, Morgan received her 200 Hour yoga teacher’s training certificate and became certified through Yoga Alliance.
-Morgan’s classes are a unique blend of yoga styles with a dynamic flow of postures where students of all levels enjoy the comforts of a warm, safe, and friendly environment.
+She found that practicing yoga not only provided her with the physical benefits she was seeking, but also improved the wellbeing of her mind and spirit.
+Desiring to share her love of yoga with others, and to deepen her understanding of the practice, Morgan made the decision to become a certified Yoga Instructor.
+In the summer of 2007, Morgan began her training at the world-renowned Kripalu Yoga Center.
+Under the guidance of Brahmani Liebman and Jashoda Edmunds, Morgan received her 200 Hour yoga teacher training certificate and became certified through Yoga Alliance.
+As a health enthusiast and lover of all forms of movement, Morgan also enjoys teaching Barre, Yoga Sculpt, and Kickboxing classes.
+In 2011, Morgan received a certification in Group Fitness through the Aerobics and Fitness Association of America and most recently became a certified PiYo Strength Instructor.
+Morgan’s classes offer a unique blend of styles, where students of all levels enjoy the comforts of a warm, safe, and friendly environment.

 RENEE BRAUNSDORF; INSTRUCTOR